natureminded/sockets_chat/readme.md

 - Fade grey when logout (utilize jQuery change class).
 - Add emoji selector, or image or GIF uploader.
 - Change way chat log is stored or kept for longer chat transcripts.

-## Bugs list:

-- Mobile-issue: If user types too long of a message, it gets erased and the line empties and they have to start over (why does this happen?).

-- If user waits to enter name, the socket connection seems to timeout and the user's chats do not post.